St. John's (NY) vs. Michigan: Odds, spread, over/under - November 13

 St. John's (NY) vs. Michigan Betting Trends (2022-23)

+- A total of 14 Red Storm games last season went over the point total.

-- St. John's (NY) won 14 games against the spread last season, while failing to cover 15 times.
+- Michigan won 15 games against the spread last season, while failing to cover 13 times.

-- Red Storm games hit the over 14 out of 29 times last season.
+- A total of 16 of the Wolverines' games last season went over the point total.

 St. John's (NY) Futures Odds